nus-cs2103-AY2425S1/ip/README.md

    -----------------------------------------------------------------------------

-   Hello, welcome to the Aperture Science computer-aided enrichment center!
+   Hello, welcome to the Aperture Science computer-aided enrichment center.
 My name is:

    ░▒▓██████▓▒░░▒▓█▓▒░       ░▒▓██████▓▒░░▒▓███████▓▒░ ░▒▓██████▓▒░ ░▒▓███████▓▒░
    ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░      ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░